 The American Marketing Association is another agency where you can obtain certification.
 Here, you could pursue a Professional Certified Marketer (PCM) credential in diverse tracks.
 What does that mean for you?
 It means you could pursue digital marketing, marketing management and sales management, for example.
 Each track, you will find, requires you to prepare for and pass a certification exam.
 Then, once you’ve earned a PCM certificate, you will also need to maintain it.
 This requires you to earn 30 CEUs over 3 years.

 If you want to distinguish yourself as a leader, the International Institute of Marketing Professionals (IIMP) offers you several certifications.
 You will find the Certified Marketing Management Professional (CMMP) consists of four levels: Associate, Manager, Executive and Chartered CMMP.
 Eligibility and entry criteria differ, you will find.
 However, a roadmap of coursework is provided for you, depending on your level of experience and education.

 Are you wondering what kind of degrees are most popular?
 You will find that the most common degree types held by the working population in business marketing are B.A. degree (75.2%); M.A. degree (20.9%); and Professional degree (2.99%).

 You will see that recent estimates will show you that there are 11.2 million people in the work force.
 Did you know this number is growing at a pace of 3.01%?
 You will also see that the average employee age is just above 43.7 years old.
 And, you will see that most are females.

 TOP SALARIES BY STATE FOR MARKETING DEGREE HOLDERS

 Below, you will find a table showing the states with the highest employment of marketing managers.
 You will also see the annual mean wage.

 |State||Employment||Annual Mean Wage|

-JOBS WITH A MARKETING DEGREE
+WHAT JOBS CAN YOU GET WITH A MARKETING DEGREE?